Care

 Other Medications Used in Killing Lice

-• Ivermectin
+Ivermectin

-• Fipronil
+Fipronil

-Fipronil was discovered in the late 80s and is a primary ingredient in Frontline Plus topical flea treatment.
+Fipronil was discovered in the late 80s and is the primary ingredient in Frontline Plus.
+It kills ticks, fleas, and lice by disrupting the GABA pathway in insects.

-• Selamectin
+Selamectin

 Dog Lice Treatment Duration